huffyhenry/huffyhenry.github.io/_posts/2021-04-16-candidates2.md

 ### The Candidates
 Let's have a look at how the eight candidates have fared according to the model.
-We revert to plotting the mean rating again since no suitable baseline exists:
+We revert to plotting the mean rating since no suitable baseline exists:

 <figure>
   <img src="../assets/figures/candidates2_candidates.png">